The Colorado Health Foundation is a private nonprofit philanthropic organization that champions the overall health and well-being of every Coloradan.

 Today, we remain committed to our mission of improving the health of Coloradans.
 We know that good health depends on so much more than health coverage and access to health care.
 That is why our focus has shifted to include addressing social and economic barriers to health, like racism, housing and economic instability, and others.

-A Present Informed by the Inequities of the Past
+A Present Informed by the Past

 Press enter / return on your keyboard to search